ndebuhr/sim/README.md

 Please refer to the documentation at [https://docs.rs/sim](https://docs.rs/sim)

-Also, the [test simulations](src/simulator/test_simulations.rs) are a good reference for creating, running, and analyzing simulations with Sim.
+Also, the [test simulations](tests/simulations.rs) are a good reference for creating, running, and analyzing simulations with Sim.

 ### Creating Simulations

+Rust simulations are created by passing `Model`s and `Connector`s to `Simulation`'s `post` constructor.

-Simulation definitions are defined in a declarative YAML or JSON format, and then ingested through `Simulation`'s `post_yaml` or `post_json` constructors.
+WebAssembly simulations are defined in a declarative YAML or JSON format, and then ingested through `WebSimulation`'s `post_yaml` or `post_json` constructors.

 Both models and connectors are required to define the simulation.
 For descriptions of the pre-built models, see [MODELS.md](MODELS.md) A simple three-model simulation could be defined as: